+File d by the Registrant ⊠

+File d by a Party other than the Registrant \square

+Che eck the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under §240.14a-11(c) or §240.14a-2

+Dropbox, Inc.

+Dropbox, Inc.

-1 110 d by the Registrant 🗵 File d by a Party other than the Registrant □ Che eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-11(c) or §240.14a-2 Dropbox, Inc. Dropbox, Inc. (Name of Registrant as Specified In Its Charter) --Pay --Pay (Name of Registrant as Specified In Its Charter) , (Name of Registrant as Specified In Its Charter) ment of Filing Fee (Check the appropriate box): × (Name of Registrant as Specified In Its Charter) ment of Filing Fee (Check the appropriate box): No fee required.
+Dropbox, Inc. (Name of Registrant as Specified In Its Charter)

+--Pay Dropbox, Inc. (Name of Registrant as Specified In Its Charter) rment of Filing Fee (Check the appropriate box):

+Pay Dropbox, Inc. (Name of Registrant as Specified In Its Charter) ment of Filing Fee (Check the appropriate box): No fee required.